wallPrograms/TodoList/README.md

 # TodoList
-Todo List using HTM, CSS and jQuery.
+Todo List using HTML, CSS and jQuery.